Have you ever heard the expression “men sweat, but women glow?”

 Obviously, whoever coined that phrase wasn’t a woman dealing with menopause and night sweats.

 Looking back, my night sweats were clearly part of my going through perimenopause in my early 40s.
 But at the time, neither my physician nor I were making that connection.
-He believed that it was a side effect of the medications I was taking for irritable bowel syndrome, also known as IBS.
+He believed that it was a side effect of the medications I was taking for irritable bowel syndrome, or IBS.

 That sounded reasonable to me, so I didn’t push it.
 Frankly, I was too tired from all of that bed linen and pajama changing all night long to challenge his diagnosis.